railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 Conversely, when an access control is defined for an object, a user must be a member of a group owning appropriate access rights to have any sort of access to that object.

-You must always ensure that you do not lock the \ ``Administration / Access Rights`` \ group out of any objects that control administration and configuration options, such as the \ ``ir.model.access`` \ model.
+You must always ensure that you do not lock the \ ``Administration / Access Rights`` \ group out of any object that controls administration and configuration options, such as the \ ``ir.model.access`` \ model.

 You can manage four access modes on objects independently: